dani882/jrivera-alb-ecs-project/README.md

 with the other steps

-### Get started and deploy this into AWS account
+### Deploy into AWS account

-You can launch this CloudFormation stack in your account:
+Now that ECR Repos are create you can launch this CloudFormation stack in your account to provision the infrastructure:

  [![cloudformation-launch-button](images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?stackName=trial-project&templateURL=https://jrivera-cf-templates.s3.amazonaws.com/master.yaml)